What information do we collect and why?

 Our general retention period for client files is 10 years, with some exceptions where files are required to be held for longer periods.
 If you require further information please contact us.

-Personal data such as name, email address, job title, telephone number, area of business, job role, jurisdiction, language, seniority and other business contact information may be of the administration and operation of our legal services when:
+We may process personal data such as name, email address, job title, telephone number, area of business, job role, jurisdiction, language, seniority and other business contact information in the administration and operation of our legal services for legitimate business purposes such as:

-- We make contact details available to our personnel.
+- Making contact details available to our personnel.

-- We perform analytics – such as trends, business intelligence, marketing effectiveness, uptake and progress.
+- Performing analytics – such as trends, business intelligence, marketing effectiveness, uptake and progress.

 If a business contact requests to be forgotten their contact details will be deleted.
 If a business contact opts out of receiving marketing materials their details will still be retained (as we may still be in contact) but marketing materials will no longer be sent to them.